gravecan/ss-guide/README.md

 # ss-guide
-ss guides and usefull things that i collected for the past months
+ss guides and usefull things that i collected in the last few months